Erling Skakke: Biography

 In 1166, Sigurd Agnhatt and his foster son Olav Ugjæva raised a force in Oppland, and had Olav proclaimed king, while earl Erling Skakke was away in Denmark.
 Olav was the son of Maria Øysteinsdotter, the daughter of former King Øystein Magnusson.
 After Erling returned to Norway to fight this uprising, Olav and his men attacked Erling in an ambush at Rydjokul in Sørum.
 Erling was wounded and barely escaped.
-In 1168 Olav and his men ventured south to the Oslofjord area, but were there defeated in battle at Stanger in Våler.
+In 1168 Olav and his men ventured south to the Oslofjord area, but were there defeated in battle at Stanger in Våler i Solør.
 Sigurd was killed in the battle, but Olav escaped and went to Denmark.

 When Sverre Sigurdsson became the leader of the Birkebeiner, Erling's position was compromised, and he fell at the Battle of Kalvskinnet outside Nidaros in 1179.
 King Sverre honoured his fallen opponent by giving a speech at his funeral in the church.
 Erling was a talented man, but he was not always known for noble qualities.
 His enemies were ruthless, especially when it concerned their own position and that of their sons.
 In 1164, he founded Halsnøy Abbey, a monastery of Augustinian Canons, at Halsnøy on the Hardangerfjord.